-The Contractor shall utilize a CMMS to maintain the Facility's management records.
-The DGS Facility Management Division currently has in place a customized CMMS titled SMARTDGS (Archibus operating system).
-While the District currently uses SMARTDGS, the Contractor shall be required to implement and utilize SMARTDGS or any other CMMS that the District may use to replace or supplement SMARTDGS.
+The Contractor shall utilize the DGS a customized CMMS titled SMARTDGS (Archibus operating system).
+While the District currently uses SMARTDGS, the Contractor shall be required to implement and utilize SMARTDGS or any other

+CMMS that the District may use to replace or supplement SMARTDGS.
 The Contractor shall not resolve verbal requests without having logged the request into SMARTDGS.